NikolayDachev/blowfish-demo/README.md

-# Blowfish Manual
+# Blowfish Demo v0.5

 **Author**: Nikolay Dachev <nikolay@dachev.info>

 ## Description

 `blowfish_demo.py` is an educational Python script that illustrates the Blowfish block cipher step by step.
-It provides full visibility into the algorithm’s Feistel rounds, P-array, and S-box operations.
+It provides full visibility into the algorithm’s Feistel rounds, P-array, and S-box operations, with optional key scheduling support via `--key`.

 ## Purpose